compsci-suny-newpaltz/TR-TA-CompSci-Handbook/1 General Info/Communication Guidelines.md

 # Communication Guidelines

-Strong and respectful communication is key to your success as a Teaching Assistant.
-You’ll interact with students, faculty, and possibly other TAs—so here are a few best practices to help keep everything running smoothly.
+Strong and respectful communication is key to your success as a Teacher of Record.
+You’ll interact with students, faculty, and possibly other TRs, so here are a few best practices to help keep everything running smoothly.

 ---
 ## Email & Messaging